Traditional Belgian Food in Brussels: 17 Must-Eats!

 They are fluffy inside and crunchy outside… thus the perfect mix for getting addicted.

-Traditionally they are prepared with mini shrimps from Belgian coast villages like Knokke and are one of the most emblematic food specialities in Belgium.
+Traditionally, they are prepared with mini shrimps from Belgian coast villages like Knokke, which are one of the most emblematic food specialties in Belgium.

-The Museum of Musical Instruments is one of the cultural institutions that form together with the Mont des Arts, Brussels’ Museum district. – Get your fast track ticket to the Museum of Musical Instruments
+The Museum of Musical Instruments is one of the cultural institutions that form together with the Mont des Arts, Brussels’ Museum district and one of the top museums in Brussels.

-The restaurant is located on the rooftop of the Museum from which you’ll enjoy the best view all over the historic center of Brussels.
+The restaurant is located on the rooftop of the museum, from which you’ll enjoy the best view of the historic center of Brussels.

-The Grand-Place seems to be at a stone’s throw, the Royal Palace as well and on sunny days you can even spot the Atomium or the emblematic Koekelberg church.
+The Grand Palace seems to be at a stone’s throw, the Royal Palace as well, and on sunny days, you can even spot the Atomium or the emblematic Koekelberg church.

 This place already seems to be very popular among tourists, thus if you want to get one of the few window seats, you better book in advance.